berops/claudie/docs/contributing/local-testing.md

 To start all the datastores, simply run `make datastoreStart`, which will create containers for each required datastore with preconfigured port-forwarding.

-To start all services (excluding Frontend), run `make <service name>`, in separate shells.
+To start all services, run `make <service name>`, in separate shells.
 In case you will make some changes to the code, to apply them, please kill the process and start it again using `make <service name>`.

 ## How to test Claudie locally